 - Wear sunscreen and bring a hat because the trail is completely exposed to the sun.

 - Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the MTR and light rail.
-It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.
+It costs $100HKD, but you can use the $50 stored value and get your $50HKD refundable deposit when you leave HK.

 How to hike Pineapple Mountain in Hong Kong